The New Oil

 Best Practices

-By default, both Mac and Windows will create an administrator account when you sign up.
+• By default, both Mac and Windows will create an administrator account when you sign up.
 After signing up, create a second non-admin account and use that as your main account.
-This makes it harder for programs to be installed without your knowledge and reduces the risk of malware and viruses getting installed.
+This makes it harder for programs to be installed without your knowledge and reduces the risk of malware getting installed.

-Third-party antivirus software has become unnecessary in most cases.
-Using a good ad blocker and good online habits is generally enough to keep any generic malware off your device.
+• Third-party antivirus software has become unnecessary in most cases.
+Using a good ad blocker and good online habits is generally enough to keep common malware off your device.
 Both Windows and Mac both come with built-in malware protection that I encourage you to make use of.
 On Windows it’s called Defender.
 Macs come with XProtect.
 Linux does not ship with any stock antivirus programs, but Clam AV is the most commonly recommended.

-Even with all the third-party software, tweaks, and changes we’ve made to the operating system and the browser, sometimes tracking and other unnecessary files still get through.
+• Even with all the third-party software, tweaks, and changes we’ve made to the operating system and the browser, sometimes tracking and other unnecessary files still get through.
 Cleaning out unnecessary, temporary files will not only protect your privacy and security, but improve your computer’s performance.
 I recommend using BleachBit for this.
 This is a powerful program that securely deletes your unused files, removes errors from the registry, and fixes broken shortcuts among other things.
-BleachBit cannot be scheduled, and thus you must run it automatically.
+BleachBit cannot be scheduled, and thus you must run it manually.
 I recommend at least once per week.